How Long Does It Take to Get a Credit Card?

 - You fill out the credit card application and hit the “Submit” button.
 This is where it’s very important to refrain from clicking the button twice, because the system may decide you’re submitting a duplicate application and deny it automatically.

-- The credit card issuer checks your credit with at least one of the three major national credit bureaus.
+- The credit card issuer checks your credit report, credit score, and other information to see if you meet the criteria necessary for approval.
 This process can take from a few seconds to a minute or more depending on your internet speed and network conditions.

-- After the credit check is complete, you get a decision on the screen.
+- After the review is complete, you get a decision on the screen.

-The credit card issuer may need a human, rather than a computer, to review your application and make a decision.
+The credit card issuer may need a human, rather than a computer, to review your application.

 The credit card approval time can be extended by something as trivial as verifying your personal information due to some discrepancies between your application info and your credit file, but it may also mean that the issuer is concerned about its exposure (especially if you already have another credit line with them).
 If you are in no rush to receive a new card, just let the review run its course.